muratk5n/thirdwave/en/README.md

 ---

-An ethnic minority becoming victim in a country "the Anglos" do not like.. is there a pattern here?
+An ethnic minority becoming victim in a country "the Anglos" do not like..
+First IRN now AFG..
+Is there a pattern here?

 "Suicide Blast at Kabul School Kills 19..
 Male and female students were among the victims of the attack in a minority Hazara Shiite area of